skckompella/arterys/README.md

 A:

 **Q: Do you think that Gaussian noise is an appropriate model for real-world noise if the characters were acquired by standard digital photography?
 If so, in what situations?
 How would you compensate for it?**

+A: Yes.
+Most common sources of noise is variation in illumination.
+This follows a Gaussian distribution.
+Gaussian noise can also creep in due to high camera temperature and amplification of certain channels in the image.
+A possible way to compensate for it is to preprocess the images by smoothing the image with a Gaussian filter.
+It should also be noted that the convolution layers **can** learn to smooth  the image.

 **Q: Is the accuracy of certain classes affected more by image noise than others?
 Why?**